Alveel/minio-manager/README.md

 - Also sort policy Principals to prevent unnecessary policy updates.
 - Re-use ServiceAccount object instead of MinioCredentials object which is effectively the same.
 - Allow cleaning up of removed resources, e.g. service account that doesn't have a related bucket.
-- Improve logging not to show strack trace when log level is not DEBUG.
+- Improve logging not to show stack trace when log level is not DEBUG.
 - Create container image of project
 - Add colours to different log levels.